rkfg/regolancer/README.md

 you don't care about the node stat actuality.

 Cache is also saved if you interrupt regolancer with Ctrl+C.

-# Installing

-You need to have Go SDK installed, then simply run `go install github.com/rkfg/regolancer@latest` and by default it will download, compile and build the binary in `~/go/bin/regolancer`.
-To crosscompile for other platforms use `GOARCH` and `GOOS` env vars to choose the target architecture and OS.
-For RPi run it as `GOARCH=arm64 go install github.com/rkfg/regolancer@latest` if you run a 64 bit system (and you should!).
-You'll find the binaries in `~/go/bin/linux_arm64`.
-For 32 bit use `GOARCH=arm`, the binary will be located in `~/go/bin/linux_arm`.

 # Probing